-The voting membership of the Academic Senate shall consist of 29 elected faculty tenure/probationary tenure faculty members, one non-tenure track faculty, one faculty associate, 20 elected student members from the Student Government Association, and the President of the Student Body.
+The voting membership of the Academic Senate shall consist of 30 elected faculty tenure/probationary tenure faculty members, one non-tenure track faculty, one faculty associate, 20 elected student members from the Student Government Association, and the President of the Student Body.
 The voting membership shall also include a representative of the Administrative Professional Council and a representative of the Civil Service Council.

-The ex-officio, non-voting membership shall be: the President of the University, the Vice President and Provost, the Vice President of Student Affairs, the Vice President for Finance and Planning, the Associate Vice President of Graduate Studies, Research and International Studies, the Associate Vice President of Undergraduate Studies, the Chairperson of the Chairs Council, a representative of the Deans Council and the Student Trustee.
+The ex-officio, non-voting membership shall be: the President of the University, the Vice President for Academic Affairs and Provost, the Vice President for Student Affairs, the Vice President for Finance and Planning, the Associate Vice President for Research and Graduate Studies, the Associate Vice President for Undergraduate Education, the Chief Equity and Inclusion Officer, the Chairperson of the Academic Leadership Council or designee, a representative of the Deans Council, and the Student Trustee.

 To be eligible to serve as a member of the Senate, an undergraduate student shall have been enrolled in the University one full academic term prior to his election and be registered as a full-time student, and a graduate student shall be currently enrolled in graduate school.
-To be eligible to serve as a member of the Academic Senate, faculty members shall have been faculty members at the University one full academic term prior to their election, and hold a full-time appointment to the rank of instructor, assistant professor, associate professor, or professor.
-A member of the faculty who has an administrative appointment, other than as a department chairperson or head, is not eligible for election to the Academic Senate.
+To be eligible to serve as a member of the Academic Senate, faculty members shall have been faculty members at the University one full academic term prior to their election and hold a full-time appointment to instructional or clinical assistant professor or the rank of assistant professor, associate professor, or professor.
+A member of the faculty who has an administrative appointment, other than as a department chairperson or school director, is not eligible for election to the Academic Senate.